-This simple art technique for kids uses a wine cork with paint as a stamp and then details are added to make the painted stamps look like bugs, insects, and creepy crawlies!
-All you need are wine corks, acrylic paint, and markers.
-This easy painting idea works great at home or in the classroom.
+Let’s make bug art today!
+We are painting bugs with a simple art technique for kids that uses a wine cork with paint as a stamp and then details are added to make the painted stamps look like bugs, insects, and creepy crawlies!
+All you need are wine corks, acrylic paint, and markers along with a little bug imagination!
+This easy bug painting idea works great at home or in the classroom.

 Have you tried wine cork painting with your kids?
 This is a fun easy art activity for kids of all ages.
 Make all kinds of bugs and creepy crawlies using wine corks, paint, and a marker.

 How many different bugs can you make?
 Pair this art project with a study unit about bugs and insects.
 Read books about them, study them outdoors, and make fun food to enjoy too.

 How to make bug and insect cork painting

 We are going to use corks from wine bottles dipped into acrylic paint to make bugs, insects, and creepy crawlies.